ip -4 route show scope global

 To discover all the devices we can use the next command (using

 ping depending on your distro) where the appended %eth0 specifies which network interface to use (could be something like

-ip link or
+ip link show or

-Then each device connected to our colision domain, will reply the ICMP request with its own IPv6 link-local address.
+Then each device connected to our collision domain, will reply the ICMP request with its own IPv6 link-local address.

 The first answer to each ping usually is your own ethernet interface (you can see your own IPv6 link local address with